The T26 exemption allows small-scale treatment of waste from kitchens using a wormery to produce compost, for use as fertiliser or soil conditioner.

 Type of activity you can carry out

-For example, you can compost kitchen waste from your office canteen, along with a small amount of shredded cardboard, to provide a drier fibrous element.
+Includes composting kitchen waste from an office canteen, along with a small amount of shredded cardboard, to provide a drier fibrous element.

-You can’t treat waste not listed under this exemption.
+You cannot treat waste not listed under this exemption.

 Types of wastes you can treat